USEPA/EPA_ALPHA_Model/ALPHA_Documentation/model_outputs.rst

 If ``sim_batch.verbose`` is > 0 then console outputs will also be produced in the ``output`` folder.
 The filename format is ``YYYY_MM_DD_hh_mm_ss_BATCHNAME_N_console.csv``, as above, where ``N`` is the simulation number.
 The console outputs will include basic information on the drive cycle results as well as audit results if they are enabled.
 For more information on auditing, see :ref:`auditing`.

-The basic outputs for a simulation, look like:
+The basic outputs for a simulation look like:

 ::